 - Requiring service providers to lock in affordable prices for a significant number of years for agreements involving special construction.

 As to the overall funding question, ALA is engaged with partners to gather data that will give us an understanding of the costs necessary for libraries to achieve the Commission’s capacity goals.
 We plan to submit information to the Commission in the next several weeks.

-For more details on our comments you can certainly read the whole thing.
-Or, we prepared a summary (pdf) to start with.
+For more details on our comments, you can certainly read the whole thing.
+Or, we prepared a summary to start.
 With reply comments due at the end of the month, it’s time to get started reading other submissions and picking up where we left off (and with FCC filing system intermittently down–all those net neutrality filers, no doubt).
 We will continue connecting with our library colleagues and will begin more meetings at the Commission.
-More to come!

 Latest posts by Marijke Visser (see all)

 - Ready to Code libraries in Rochester team up, offer coding education to underserved youth - July 17, 2018

 - Ready to Code library promotes computational thinking with FarmBot app - July 10, 2018

 - Ready to Code with Feathered Friends - July 3, 2018